 Payment of Fines

-All fines must be paid in person or via mail to the Security Office.
+All fines must be paid in person or via mail to the Public Safety office.

 Students who have accumulated three or more minor violations are subject to disciplinary action by the University as described in the Student Handbook.
 Students who violate major regulations may also be subject to such action by the University for one or more violations.
 This action will be in addition to any fines or other traffic penalties imposed.